Tunnicliffe Garden

 We have a fabulous group of volunteers who work hard throughout the year to make sure that there is always lots of colour!

 This year extra work has been put in to introduce plants that can be used for dyeing fabric.
-During the Autumn months watch our for workshops with the New Macclesfield School of Art where these plants will be used to make dye and transform fabric.
+During the Autumn the New Macclesfield School of Art ran a series of dyeing workshops using the materials.
+More of these are planned in the future so keep an eye on their listings!

 This ‘Growing Colours’ project has been sponsored by Cheshire Community Foundation - Green Shoots funding.